redxtech/short.af/readme.md

  - `port`: number, port that yoinked will run on
  - `webhookURL`: string, discord webhook for where ips should be logged
  - `token`: string, admin token for enabling yoinking
- - `useGoogleSageURLs`: boolean, whether to use google safe browsing api to check urls before shortening
+ - `googleSafeBrowsingKey`: string | boolean, either a google api key for the safe browsing api, or false to disable checking
  - `mongo`: MongoConfig, database access information
  - `enabled`: EnabledDataPoints, which data points to log in webhook channel